GHCFW/building_blocks_pico/README.md

-# Code, Blink, Play: Exploring Raspberry Pi Pico
+# Little Board, Big Possibilities: Exploring Raspberry Pi Pico

 Welcome to the exciting world of hardware and firmware using Raspberry Pi Pico!